 #4 – Raw bones

-While cooked bones can splinter and cause all sorts of problems for your dog, raw bones are a fantastic way to help keep your dog’s teeth clean while satisfying their urge to chew.
+While cooked bones can splinter and cause all sorts of problems for your dog, raw bones are a fantastic way to help clean your dog’s teeth while satisfying their urge to chew.
 Keep in mind that you’ll want to choose size-appropriate bones.
 A chicken wing could choke a Great Dane and a cow femur would be a tall order for a Yorkie.

 Remember, never give your dog cooked bones!
 They can easily splinter and cause intestinal damage.